Mitsubishi Outlander: Euro NCAP

+ANCAP

 Fourth generation (GM/GN/ZM; 2021)

 The fourth-generation Outlander debuted on February 16, 2021.
 It first takes inspiration from the GT-PHEV concept which debuted at the 2016 Paris Motor Show, then the Engelberg Tourer concept which debuted at the 2019 Geneva Motor Show, and finally developed four years after Nissan purchased a 34 percent stake in Mitsubishi Motors.
-It is based on the Nissan Rogue/X-Trail (T33), riding on the CMF-CD platform, first ever for a Mitsubishi vehicle.
+It is based on the Nissan Rogue/X-Trail (T33), and is the first Mitsubishi product riding on the new CMF-CD platform.
 Like its predecessor, it continues to offer the same seven-seat configuration.

 Changes include the new PR25DD 2.5-litre petrol engine shared with the Nissan Rogue, producing 181 hp and 245 Nm.
-A plug-in hybrid powertrain is expected with diesel powertrains discontinued.
+A plug-in hybrid powertrain is available with diesel powertrains discontinued.
 Due to its close ties with the Rogue, many interior elements are also shared with this model.
 New interior features include an available 9.0-inch infotainment system with wireless Apple CarPlay, a 12.3-inch digital instrument cluster and a head-up display.

-In the US, it is sold in five trim levels: ES, SE, SE Launch Edition, SEL and SEL Launch Edition.
+In the US, it was sold in five trim levels in 2022: ES, SE, SE Launch Edition, SEL and SEL Launch Edition.
+In 2023, it was sold in ES, SE Special Edition, SE, Black Edition, SEL, SEL Black Edition, RALLIART, and SEL 40th Anniversary Edition.
+For 2024, SEL 40th Anniversary Edition was replaced by Platinum Edition.

 The model was introduced in Australia in November 2021 and went on sale in February 2022.
 Trim levels available are ES, LS, Aspire, Exceed and Exceed Tourer, with the ES trim receiving both 5-seat and 7-seat options.

 The Outlander includes a 360-degree camera, forward collision mitigation, lane-departure warning, blind-spot monitoring.
 The North American market 2022 Outlander SE Launch Edition adds features such as adaptive cruise control and lane departure prevention.

 Outlander PHEV

 The plug-in hybrid version was released in Japan in October 2021.
-It uses the 4B12 engine used by the previous generation Outlander PHEV with a more powerful motor and a larger 20 kWh battery, delivering an increase of power output on the front and rear motors, combining for a total driving range of 87 km in electric-only mode.
-The engine was rated at 170 PS at 6000 rpm and 226–232 Nm at 4100 rpm depending on region.
-North American release is scheduled in 2022 for the 2023 model year.
+It retains the 4B12 engine used by the previous generation Outlander PHEV, coupled with a more powerful motor and a larger 20 kWh battery.
+The revised setup means an increased power output on the front and rear motors, combining for a total driving range of 87 km in electric-only mode.
+The engine was rated at 170 PS at 6,000 rpm and 226–232 Nm at 4,100 rpm depending on region.
 Contrary to its predecessor, the PHEV model is available in a 7-seat configuration which made possible by unifying the rear motor with the control unit.

+The second generation Outlander PHEV went on sale in North America in 2022 for the 2023 model year.
+Starting in 2026, the Outlander will also be rebadged as the Nissan Rogue PHEV in the North American market, with light visual changes including a modified grille and rear tail lights.

+The model became available in some European countries beginning in early 2025.

+Powertrain

 Awards

 Mitsubishi Outlander PHEV won the Technology Car of the Year Award in 2021–2022 Japan Car of the Year Awards.